Who should be offered HRT?

 Alternatives to HRT for menopausal symptoms

-- Do not routinely offer SSRI or SNRI type drugs or clonidine as first-line treatment for vasomotor symptoms alone.
+- Do not routinely offer selective serotonin reuptake inhibitors (SSRI) or serotonin-norepinephrine reuptake inhibitor (SNRI) type drugs or clonidine as first-line treatment for vasomotor symptoms alone.
 There is no clear evidence for SSRI or SNRI to ease low mood in menopausal women who have not been diagnosed with depression.

 - Consider HRT to alleviate low mood that arises from the menopause

-- Relaxation therapy, mindfulness-based therapies and CBT may alleviate low mood and anxiety arising as a result of the menopause.
+- Relaxation therapy, mindfulness-based therapies and cognitive behavioural therapy (CBT) may alleviate low mood and anxiety arising as a result of the menopause.

 - There is some evidence that isoflavones or black cohosh may relieve vasomotor symptoms but safety is uncertain and interactions with other medicines have been reported.